simonemberton/Introduction_to_Creative_Coding/Week_14/Week_14.md

 <!-- 1_1 -->

-The following code makes use of code from last semester and if you get it working you should see a circle moving around the screen.
+Start a new project and copy the following code to your `sketch.js` file.
+This example reuses some of the code that was introduced last semester and shows a circle bouncing around the screen.

 ```javascript